Chasing Arrows: An Avro Arrow Story

 - Chapter 4: Missing the (Bo)marc.
 The government of the day declared the Arrow obsolete, then it replaced it with an obsolete American missile system.
 Today defence procurement follows this same pattern, right up until the (almost) procurement of the Boeing SuperHornet.
 Meanwhile, the guys and girls at the museum struggle with a materials issue when attaching the plane’s tail.

 - Chapter 7: The Vale of Eden.
-There are other Arrow replicas, like the one in Edenvale, Ontario.
+There are other Arrow replicas, like the one in Edenvale, Ontario, or Wetaskawin, Alberta.
 They don’t fly, but a visit there gives an idea of the immensity of the Arrow project, and the sheer beauty of the plane.
 Following musician Gord as he visits hallowed ground and can only respond in song.

 - Chapter 8: Paul Coffey’s New Bling.
 Aldrwoman Carolyn Parrish has a pet project, and it’s going to cost millions.
 But, Paul Coffey park with have an Avro Arrow replica to stand beside its existing CF100.
 What could the guys in Springfield do with that kind of money?
 In fact, money woes are starting to become a problem to the continuation of work at the museum.
 Will they make it to 2027?